Open-Cascade-SAS/OCCT/dox/dev_guides/debug/debug.md

 @tableofcontents

+@section occt_debug_intro Introduction

+This manual describes facilities included in OCCT to support debugging, and provides some hints for more efficient debug.

 @section occt_debug_macro Compiler macro to enable extended debug messages

 Many OCCT algorithms can produce extended debug messages, usually printed to cout.